- Sermon Notes

 b.
 What was she hoping to gain from one more look?

-APPL – We need to ask ourselves the same questions.
+APPL – We must ask ourselves the same questions.

-• What’s so great about sin that we need to turn around and sneak one more peek?
+• What is so great about sin that I need to turn around and sneak one more peek?

 Romans 6:21, Therefore what benefit were you then deriving from the things you are now ashamed?
 For the outcome of those things is death.

-APPL – Conversely, what’s so bad about righteousness that we don’t pursue it more aggressively and persistently?
+APPL – Conversely, what is so bad about righteousness that we do not pursue it more aggressively and persistently?